The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Methods

-Following prior work, we limit our focus to utility patents, which encompass the vast majority (roughly 90 percent) of all patents granted by the USPTO.
-Thus, we exclude from our analysis design patents, plant patents, reissue patents, and several other smaller categories that are distinctive from utility patents in their nature and scope.

-Even after limiting our focus to utility patents, the space of technologies encompassed by the USPTO data remains large and heterogeneous, spanning everything from furniture to semiconductors.
-We therefore characterize the knowledge network topology of the USPTO data separately for broad subfields of technology, using National Bureau of Economic Research (NBER) subcategories, of which there are 36 (e.g., ``Biotechnology'', ``Communications'').
-We occasionally present our results by aggregating to the level of the NBER category, of which there are six (e.g., ``Drugs \& Medical'', ``Computers \& Communications''), and within which the subcategories are embedded.
-Because they primarily cover a single discipline (physics), we do not characterize the knowledge network topology of the APS data separately for subfields.
+Even after this subsetting, the space of technologies encompassed by the USPTO data is large and heterogeneous, spanning furniture to semiconductors.
+We therefore characterize knowledge network topology separately for subfields of technology, using National Bureau of Economic Research (NBER) subcategories, of which there are 36 (e.g., ``Biotechnology'', ``Communications'').
+We occasionally present our results by aggregating to the level of the NBER category, of which there are six (e.g., ``Drugs \& Medical'', ``Computers \& Communications'').
+Because they are smaller and primarily cover a single discipline (physics), we do not characterize the knowledge network topology separately by field for the APS data.

-We also consider collaboration networks in some of our analyses.
-In collaboration networks, nodes correspond to authors; edges indicate co-authorship.
-When mapping instances of authorship to authors (our nodes), our data pose a challenge because neither patent inventors nor paper authors are assigned unique identifiers at the time of publication, and individuals often list their names inconsistently across their work (e.g., ``Albert Einstein,'' ``A. Einstein'').
+To complement our results on knowledge network topology, we also consider collaboration networks in some of our analyses.
+In collaboration networks, nodes correspond to authors and edges correspond to co-authorship.
+When mapping instances of authorship to authors, our data pose a challenge because neither patent inventors nor paper authors are assigned unique identifiers at the time of publication, and individuals often list their names inconsistently across their work (e.g., ``Albert Einstein,'' ``A. Einstein'').
 Moreover, common names (e.g., ``Mary Smith'') may correspond to distinct authors.
-To overcome these issues, we map instances of authorship to authors using identifiers assigned via probabilistic name matching.
-For patents, we rely on the ``inventor\_ids'' included with the USPTO data, which are assigned using a machine learning based algorithm.
-For papers, no probabilistic identifier is included with the data, and therefore we implement our own, unsupervised algorithm, based on a previously described technique \citep{schulz2014exploiting}.
+We therefore map instances of authorship to authors using identifiers assigned via probabilistic name matching algorithms.
+For patents, we rely on the ``inventor\_ids'' included with the USPTO data.
+For papers, we implement our own unsupervised algorithm based on a previously described technique \citep{schulz2014exploiting}.

-\subsection{Knowledge Networks}
+\subsection{Knowledge networks}